Where are classes held?

 Do you offer financial assistance?

-While we don’t accept FAFSA, we work with two student loan companies to offer payment plans.
-Keep in mind, during your 1,000-hour apprenticeship, you can make a minimum of $13,000 before graduation.
+While we don't accept FAFSA, we work with two student loan companies to offer financing options.
+Keep in mind, during your 1,000-hour apprenticeship, you make a minimum of $15,000 before graduation.

 Can I choose my schedule?